-- PCF allocating a higher QoS for a number of UEs will result in increased load in the RAN and 5GC.

-10. The AnLF forwards the feedback to the MTLF.

-11. The MTLF determines based on the feedback if the action taken by the consumer could trigger a drift in data that would invalidate the ML model.
+10. The MTLF determines based on the feedback if the action taken by the consumer could trigger a drift in data that would invalidate the ML model.
+Alternatively the MTLF at regular intervals initiates an ML model drift detection as described in steps 12-14.

-12. The MTLF NWDAF subscribes to historical data that were used to train the ML model for the specific analytic ID from the ADRF.
+11. The MTLF NWDAF subscribes to historical data that were used to train the ML model for the specific analytic ID from the ADRF.